pablomarin/H2O-SparklingWater-azure-templates/README.md

 Spark in HDInsight also provides an [ODBC driver](http://go.microsoft.com/fwlink/?LinkId=616229) for connectivity to Spark clusters in HDInsight from BI tools such as Microsoft Power BI and Tableau.

-## Use Hive/Oozie metastore - Advanced Template

-We strongly recommend that you use a custom metastore if you want to retain your Hive tables after you delete your HDInsight cluster.
-You will be able to attach that metastore to another HDInsight cluster.

-The metastore contains Hive and Oozie metadata, such as Hive tables, partitions, schemas, and columns.
-The metastore helps you to retain your Hive and Oozie metadata, so you don't need to re-create Hive tables or Oozie jobs when you create a new cluster.
-By default, Hive uses an embedded Azure SQL database to store this information.
-The embedded database can't preserve the metadata when the cluster is deleted.
-When you create Hive table in an HDInsight cluster with an Hive metastore configured, those tables will be retained when you recreate the cluster using the same Hive metastore.

-> When creating a custom metastore, do not use a database name that contains dashes or hyphens.
-This can cause the cluster creation process to fail.